SamBrayman/DB/hw3/README.txt

 Experiments were run on the .001 data set.

 Experiment Results

+Note that we have two graphs- graph one shows the first 4 queries and graph2 shows all 5.
+Including the 5th query made the first four query times too hard to see, so we wanted to split them up for readability.

 Query1
 The optimizer and the regular approach run at basically the same speed.
 The algorithm takes into account queries on 1 relation.